syncfusion-content/blazor-docs/blazor/installation/common-installation-errors.md

 **Reason** <br /> You are trying to install when another installation is already running in your machine.

 **Suggested solution** <br /> Open and kill the msiexec process in the task manager and then continue to install Syncfusion.
-If the problem is still present, restart the computer and try Syncfusion installer.
+If the problem is still present, restart the computer and try Syncfusion&reg; installer.
 1. Open the Windows Task Manager.
 2. Browse the Details tab.
 3. Select the msiexec.exe and click **End task**.